moorepants/eme134/content/pages/lab-03.rst

 Introduction
 ============

-In this lab, you will investigate the planar dynamics of a car being steered.
+In this lab, you will investigate the planar dynamics of a car being steered through a lane change maneuver.
+The ability for the car to maneuver as expected given a steering input depends on the car's ability to generate and direct the lateral forces at the front and rear wheels.
+At a basic level the car designer can manipulate the car's geometry, weight distribution, tire type to control the base dynamics of the vehicle.
+The designer can then design and tune other aspects in the suspension system to obtain even better performance.
+You will investigate the dynamics sans suspension to get an understanding of the car's motion and performance in a lane change.

 System Description
 ==================

-Here we will model and simulate a car traveling on a planar surface.
+Here you will model and simulate a car traveling on a planar surface.
 The car will be able to steer the front wheels and rear wheels relative to the chassis and the normal force is assumed to be equal on the left and right wheels, i.e. no load significant transfer from cornering.
-The tires will be assumed to be pure rolling and the vehicles forward velocity constant.
-The lateral forces at the wheels will be modeled using the linear relation to slip angle.
-You will investigate the effects on vehicle behavior under steering when the vehicle is considered under-, over-, and neutral-steer.
+There will be different normal forces on the front and rear wheels due to the location of the mass center.
+The tires will be assumed to be pure rolling and the vehicle's forward velocity constant.
+The lateral forces at the wheels will be modeled using the linear relation to slip angle and thus the model is only valid for small yaw and slip angles.
+You will investigate the effects on vehicle behavior when it is setup as an understeering and oversteering car.

 ..
    .. figure:: https://objects-us-east-1.dream.io/eme134/2020s/lab-02-fig-01.png